Center for International Health Research

 - Director of the Center for International Health Research (CIHR)

 - Associate Director of Transfusion Medicine and Coagulation at Rhode Island and The Miriam hospitals

 - Professor at the Warren Alpert Medical School at Brown University

-Jonathan Kurtis, MD, PhD, is an associate professor of pathology and laboratory medicine with subspecialty training in transfusion medicine and coagulation at Brown Medical School
+Jonathan Kurtis, MD, PhD, is a professor of pathology and laboratory medicine with subspecialty training in transfusion medicine and coagulation at Brown Medical School

 Since 1993, Kurtis has studied schistosomiasis immunity and participated in field based data collection in the Philippines, China, Kenya and Brazil.

 All individuals were treated with praziquantel (PZQ) and followed for eighteen months with quarterly stool, anthropometric, water contact and hematology assessment.
-Despite the fact that this longitudinal study recently finished recruitment, we have already published nine papers with several more in review.
+To date, Kurtis and his team have already published over 20 papers using this data with several more in review.

 Kurtis is currently a principal investigator on two ongoing National Institutes for Health-funded vaccine discovery efforts for schistosomiasis and malaria.
 These grants are based on a technique that CIHR developed for malaria vaccine identification as detailed in our recent paper in Science.